 consider this one originally opened in 1962 by GM in fremont, california.

-"the choice of the fremont plant and its workers was unusual. at the time of its closure, the fremont employees were 'considered the worst workforce in the automobile industry in the united states', according to the united auto workers. employees drank alcohol on the job, were frequently absent (enough so that the production line couldn't be started), and even committed petty acts of sabotage such as putting 'coke bottles inside the door panels, so they'd rattle and annoy the customer.
+"the choice of the fremont plant and its workers was unusual. at the time of its closure, the fremont employees were 'considered the worst workforce in the automobile industry in the united states', according to the united auto workers. employees drank alcohol on the job, were frequently absent (enough so that the production line couldn't be started), and even committed petty acts of sabotage such as putting 'coke bottles inside the door panels, so they'd rattle and annoy the customer. in spite of the history and reputation, when nummi reopened the factory for production in 1984, most of the troublesome GM workforce was rehired, with some sent to japan to learn the toyota production system" (from wikipedia)

 in one of my many short timer stints, i did a little time on the line here myself. like a page out of the movie "gung-ho" the toyota corporation turned this place around and it became the first factory in america to begin employing toyota's "lean" method of production. part of lean meant reducing costs and waste. and so for a couple weeks yours truly worked down in the cardboard recovery section of the plant where all shift long little tram cars would tow buckets of cardboard that had contained manufacture parts to a conveyer belt and dropped them off for sorting.